Join Our Staff

 Who We Are

 Welcome to Camp Kinneret!
-We are a summer day camp that prides itself on creating a wholesome and supportive environment for our campers and staff.
-We call ourselves a child-centered program, meaning that our attitude and approach to everything we do at camp focuses on creating a warm, welcoming atmosphere where individuals can be themselves without fear of judgment and where every person belongs.
+We are a summer day camp that prides itself on creating a supportive environment for our campers and staff.
+We call ourselves a child-centered program, meaning that our attitude and approach to everything we do at camp focus on creating a warm, welcoming atmosphere where individuals can be themselves without fear of judgment and where every person belongs.
 The massive amounts of growth we see would not be possible without dedicated, caring individuals like you who want to make a difference in young people’s lives.
 We invite you to explore what Kinneret has to offer!

 Why Work at Camp Kinneret?